utilmon/youtube-music-autouploader/README.md

     - `fill-empty-tag` (boolean) will decide to populate empty music tags (year, title, artist) before uploading, assuming the music file name has a form artist-title
 #### For Windows

-4. Create a shortcut to the cmd file and paste into the startup folder
+4. Create a shortcut to the cmd file `upload_ytmusic.cmd ` and paste into the startup folder

 #### For Mac
 - See https://stackoverflow.com/questions/6442364/running-script-upon-login-mac